sejungkwak/cogito-books/README.md

 ## Facebook business page

-For the social media marketing, A _Facebook_ page was created and added business information.
+For social media marketing, A _Facebook_ page was created and added business information.
 The page can be found [here](https://www.facebook.com/people/Cogito-Books/100089165571037/).

 <details>
     <summary>Screenshot of the Facebook business page</summary>